Kori Schake: Trans-Atlantic Task Force

-McCain-Palin campaign
+McCain–Palin campaign

-Schake left the State Department in order to serve as a senior policy advisor to the McCain-Palin 2008 presidential campaign, where she was responsible for policy development and outreach in the areas of foreign and defense policy.
+Schake left the State Department in order to serve as a senior policy advisor to the McCain–Palin 2008 presidential campaign, where she was responsible for policy development and outreach in the areas of foreign and defense policy.
 Earlier in the campaign, she had been an adviser to Rudy Giuliani.

-In 2020, Kori endorsed Joe Biden for president following Rudy Giuliani joining President Donald Trump's legal team in 2018.
-On February 12, 2021, Secretary of Defense Lloyd Austin appointed Schake as one of four Departmental representatives to the Commission on the Naming of Items of the Department of Defense that Commemorate the Confederate States of America or Any Person Who Served Voluntarily with the Confederate States of America.
+In 2020, Kori endorsed Joe Biden for president.
+On February 12, 2021, Secretary of Defense Lloyd Austin appointed Schake as one of four departmental representatives to the Commission on the Naming of Items of the Department of Defense That Commemorate the Confederate States of America or Any Person Who Served Voluntarily with the Confederate States of America.

-In 2020, Schake, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."
+In 2020, Schake, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "to that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next president of the United States, and we will vote for him."

 Personal life

 Schake was raised in a small town in Sonoma County, California, by her parents Cecelia and Wayne, a former Pan Am pilot.
 Kori has a brother and sister.
-Kristina Schake, her 8-year-younger sister, has also worked in the White House, and played key roles in Democratic presidential campaigns, working with Michelle Obama and on the Hillary Clinton 2016 presidential campaign.
-Kori is a Republican.
+Kristina Schake, her younger sister, has also worked in the White House and played key roles on Democratic presidential campaigns, working with Michelle Obama and on the Hillary Clinton 2016 presidential campaign.
 Despite their political differences, they remain very close.